 The downward decline in drilling continued in 2014 and in 2015 with only one exploration or developed well drilled in each of those years.

 7.4 Transportation

-The upstream producers of raw oil and natural gas and the mid-stream hydrocarbon storage industries operate with a significant investment in transportation infrastructure.
-Delivery of marketable hydrocarbons in Ontario is by truck transport, rail, and pipelines.
+The oil and natural gas and hydrocarbon storage industries operate with a significant investment in transportation infrastructure.
+Delivery of hydrocarbons in Ontario is by truck transport and pipelines.

 7.4.1 Truck Transport